Parithi/StepCounter_Interview_Prototype/README.md

 ## App Flow

- - User can login using Google / Apple Sign In
+ - User can log in using Apple & Google Sign In
- - Allow access to Health Kit
+ - Allow access to Apple HealthKit
      - On success, the step count details for the past 7 days are shown.
 Current daily step count target is set to 4000.
 Depending on the percentage of steps completed, different emojis are displayed
-	 - Current day's steps is highlighted in a different color and is only shown if any data is available.
+     - Current day's steps are highlighted in a different colour and are only shown if any data is available.
-	 - On failure to access HealthKit, error message is displayed
+     - On failure to access HealthKit, the error message is displayed
  - User can logout by clicking on the profile picture on the top right

 ## To-Dos